 - Use the slider to find an acceptable level.

 - Save the image.

-There is no substitute for taking high quality pictures but if you don’t have that luxury, there are a few ways to reduce pixels in images.
+There is no substitute for taking high-quality pictures but if you don’t have that luxury, there are a few ways to reduce pixels in images.
 The exact levels to which you make adjustments depends on the image itself.
 Where you see ‘find a level’ just use the sliders to find a position where pixelation is minimal but the overall impression of the image is maintained.

 Do you know of any other Photoshop or Paint.net techniques to fix pixelated pictures?
-Know of any online tools that reduces pixelation without watermarking or having to pay?
+Know of any online tools that reduce pixelation without watermarking or having to pay?
 Tell us about it below if you do!